richiejp/Actors.jl/README.md

 This should print "Hello, World!
 I am Julia!".
 The `A` in `Scene{A}` takes the type of the Actor (technically the Actor's state) in the Scene.

-Note that this isn't the simplest possible use of Luvvy.
+Note that this isn't the simplest possible use of Actors.jl.
 For that we could just print "Hello, World!" in the `Genesis!` handler or use `delegate` to spawn a temporary actor (A `Stooge`) without defining it.